 In addition to its strong security features, IPVanish delivers unlimited bandwidth, anonymous torrenting, unlimited P2P traffic, and some of the fastest servers on the VPN market.

-BEST DEAL: Addictive Tips readers can save a massive 57% here on the IPVanish annual plan.
+BEST DEAL: Addictive Tips readers get an exclusive discount to save a massive 60% here on the IPVanish annual plan.

 NordVPN has one of the most unique security features of any VPN provider.
 Instead of simple single encryption, all data that passes through NordVPN’s network gets scrambled twice, creating 2048-bit SSL encryption even a supercomputer can’t crack.
 A fantastic zero-logging policy, bitcoin payments, and an automatic kill switch for Windows, Mac, iOS, and Android versions of the software makes NordVPN an excellent choice for a safe companion through the dark web.